There’s something special about opening a neatly wrapped gift. Before you even see what’s inside, the wrapping sets the mood.

 Keep any decorations small and simple.
 Large toppers can overwhelm your clean wrapping job and make the gift hard to stack or carry.

-Common Gift Wrapping Mistakes to Avoid
+Common Gift Wrapping Mistakes That Ruin the Finish

 - Using too much or too little paper